Consumer dispute claims in Queensland

 The ACL is a national law that exists to protect consumers and many business-to-business transactions.

 The primary objective of the ACL is to ensure individuals and businesses involved in all different aspects of trade and commerce abide by and follow fair sales practices, and to verify that all consumers can expect to be offered fair contract terms, basic consumer guarantees, reasonable product safety warranties and all other fundamental consumer rights each and every time they acquire a good or service.

 Although the ACL generally governs the conduct of corporations in relation to the provision of goods or services to consumers, obligations under the ACL can also apply directly to individuals.

 Examples of situations where an individual may be held directly liable for the breach of a particular provision under the ACL can include (but is not limited to) situations where:

-The provisions of the Australian Consumer Law that are typically disputed the most include claims involving misleading and deceptive conduct and claims that concern defective or unsafe goods or services.
+The provisions of the ACL that are typically disputed the most relate to misleading and deceptive conduct, and defective or unsafe goods or services.

 Once you’ve provided us with a brief understanding of your matter so we can determine whether it is something we can assist you with, we will typically get you to send through any key documents you have (for example, a contract).

 If you have a key document we want to review, we may do a preliminary review of your documents and contact you again to discuss our proposed strategy.
 If you’re happy with our strategy, we will send you our client agreement.
 If you don’t want to proceed at that point, there is no charge, unless we’ve expressly stated otherwise.

 The Supreme Court of Queensland, which typically deals with the most complex matters in Queensland, resolves about 65% of matters within 12 months.